Harry Starr Fellowship in Judaica

 The Starr Fellowship covers travel expenses and a stipend for a group of scholars from around the world to gather at Harvard to engage in full-time research in a designated subject area in Judaica.
 By drawing together scholars from a variety of universities and a variety of disciplines within the humanities and social sciences, the Starr Fellows not only share their research with each

 Residence in the Boston area and participation in the Center community are required during the fellowship appointment.
 All Starr Fellows must be in residence during the spring semester; full-year fellowships are also available.
 Fellows are expected to devote full-time study to their projects without undertaking any other major activities and will be asked to present their work-in-progress in a seminar during the spring semester.

-Invites applications for the 2019-20 Harry Starr Fellowship in Judaica on the theme:
+invites applications for 2022-2023 Harry Starr Fellowship in Judaica

-Applicants should fill out the online application and submit a short project proposal, C.V., and two letters of recommendation by the deadline date of
+Applicants should fill out the online application and submit a short project proposal (1-2 pages), C.V., and two letters of recommendation by the deadline date of

 Please email all recommendations